-To Paint Is to Love Again: Henry Miller on Art, How Hobbies Enrich Us, and Why Good Friends Are Essential for Creative Work
+To Paint Is to Love Again: Henry Miller on Art and Why Good Friends Are Essential for Creative Work

 “What sustains the artist is the look of love in the eyes of the beholder.
 Not money, not the right connections, not exhibitions, not flattering reviews.”

 One particularly icy winter day not too long ago, I reluctantly retired my bike, took the subway into Manhattan, and gave up my seat to a kindly woman a few decades my senior.
 We struck up a conversation — an occurrence doubly delightful for its lamentable rarity on the New York City subway.
 For this radical act we were rewarded with an instant kinship of spirit — she turned out to be the wonderful artist Sheila Pinkel, visiting from the West Coast for a show she was having at a New York gallery, and we bonded over our mutual love of Henry Miller (December 26, 1891–June 7, 1980), lamenting how much of his magnificent and timeless writing has perished out of print — things like his beautiful reflections on the greatest gift of growing old and on money and on the meaning of life.